srhill12/movie-recommender-test/README.md

 ### Jupyter Notebook

-The Jupyter notebook (`Movie_Recommendation_System.ipynb`) provides a step-by-step walkthrough of the following tasks:
+The Jupyter notebook (`test-movie-recommender-utilities.ipynb`) provides a step-by-step walkthrough of the following tasks:

 1. **Data Preparation**:
    - Load and preprocess movie ratings data.